noeGnh/vue3-map-chart/packages/vue3-map-chart/README.md

 - mapItemClick
   - This event is fired when an map area is clicked.

+- mapItemMouseout
+  - This event is fired when the mouse leaves a map area.

 - mapItemMouseover
   - This event is fired when the mouse passes over the top of an map area.